-Excused absences are granted for family illness or crises, educational activities, and technical difficulties (storms and outages).
-They are not granted for family vacations or ordinary appointment conflicts.
-Given how limited in-class time is, we ask that activities be planned around these times.
+Excused absences are granted for family illness or crises and for technical difficulties (storms and outages).
+They are also granted for important family, educational, and enrichment events, especially if the schedule of these is not controlled by the family (co-op trips, family reunions, "March for Life," etc.) Absences are not excused for regular family vacations or ordinary appointment conflicts (doctor or dental visits, etc).
+Given how limited in-class time is, we ask that activities be planned around course meetings.